COURSE GUIDE

 Entry Requirements

-Learners need to have a reasonable level of fitness, as the role may involve a variety of physical tasks, such as providing personal care, assisting clients with mobility and transfers and considerable time standing and walking.
+• Students must be reasonably fit as the role may involve a variety of physical tasks, such as providing personal care, assisting clients with mobility and transfers, and considerable time standing and walking.
+Where first aid is a requirement of the host organisation, students will be required to complete 2 minutes of uninterrupted CPR on an adult manikin while kneeling on the floor.

 divider